Edits (app)

 Edits is an American photo and short form video editing software service owned by Meta Platforms.
 It allows users to create videos and edit them by using features like green screens, and AI animation, and also provides real-time statistics to Instagram creators to track their accounts.
 Accounts directly from Instagram can be imported, and videos can be exported vice-versa.
 It is available solely on iOS and Android.
 On Apple, it supports over 32 different languages, including French, Spanish, and Chinese.
-It has been noted by critics as a direct competitor for apps like CapCut, owned by Chinese brand ByteDance.The Instagram head, Adam Mosseri, also acknowledged these similarities.
+It has been noted by critics as a direct competitor for apps like CapCut, owned by Chinese brand ByteDance.
+The Instagram head, Adam Mosseri, also acknowledged these similarities.

-Launched on April 21 for Android, and January 19 for Apple, It received over 5 million+ users on Apple and Android combined in its first 4 days since its launch.
+Launched on April 22 for both iOS and Android.
+It received over 5M+ users on Apple and Android combined in its first 4 days since its launch.

 History

 On January 19, 2025, following the ban of all ByteDance Apps from the Google Play Store, and App Store, Instagram head Adam Mosseri announced on Threads that they would be launching the app in February for iOS, followed by an Android counterpart.
 He said the app is working with select people to test its features.
 In a separate post, he emphasized that the app is "more for creators than casual video makers".